 Monday, November 25, 2024Veteran State Lawmaker Eliseo Alcon Resigns And Liberal Legend Fred Harris is Dead At 94

 On Saturday Rep. Alcon submitted his retirement application to PERA and his notice of retirement to the Legislature.
 Alcon made it official in a letter to the Secretary of State.
 The reason for the sudden departure?
-Alcon's son said it was health-related but did not disclose the specific ailment afflicting the well-liked and respected state representative who will turn 75 in January.
-Alcon, one of the few moderate Dems remaining in the state House, was first elected from his two county district--Cibola and McKinley in western NM--in 2008.
+Alcon has liver cancer and is under hospice care.
+He will turn 75 in January.
+Alcon, one of the few moderate Dems remaining in the state House, was first elected from his two county district--Cibola and McKinley in western NM--in the 2008 election.
 He won his bid for a a ninth term at the November election with 59 percent of the vote.
-Alcon was employed as infirmary technician at the Kerr-McGee uranium mines and as a magistrate judge.
+Alcon was employed as a miner and union foreman at the Kerr-McGee uranium mines and as a magistrate judge.
 He served in the U.S. Army during the Vietnam War.
 In 2019, Senator Heinrich presented Alcon with a Bronze Star he earned, but never received, for

 |